-255-Hour Tui Na Primary Massage Therapist
+255-Hour TCM Tui Na Massage Therapist

-The 255-hour TCM Tui Na Massage Training Certificate is an introductory and refresher program requiring a basic 105 hours of Tui Na Massage Therapy core classes.
-Other requirements include 105 hours of Anatomy and Physiology and 45 hours of Ethics/Business Management.
+The 255-hour TCM Tui Na Massage Training Certificate is an introductory and refresher program requiring a basic 105 hours of TCM Tui Na Massage Therapy core classes.
+Other requirements include105 hours of Anatomy and Physiology and 45 hours of Ethics/Business Management.
 Upon completion, the student is eligible to practice unique TCM Tui Na Massage in those municipalities requiring 255 hours or less of massage training and can legally charge a fee for sessions.

-510-Hour Tui Na Massage Therapist
+510-Hour TCM Tui Na Massage Therapy Professional

-The 510-hour TCM Tui Na Massage Therapist Certificate requires 80 hours of anatomy and physiology, 35 hours of contraindications, 20 hours of health and hygiene, 15 hours of business, 10 hour so ethics, and 250 hours of hands-on massage.
+The 510-hour TCM Tui Na Massage Therapy Professional Certificate requires 105 hours of TCM Tui Na Massage Therapy core classes, 105 hours of Anatomy and Physiology, 135 hours of Pathology and Kinesiology, 45 hours of Ethics/Business Management, and 120 hours of TCM Theory and Application.
 This Certificate fulfills local and state requirements of 510 hours of less and currently meets requirements of most national and professional associations as well as current requirements in over 30 states.
 This program increases practitioners' proficiency, allows more custom services to clients, and may allow graduates to teach in massage schools and college massage programs.

-1005-Hour Tui Na Gushang Specialist
+1005-Hour TCM Tui Na Gushang Massage Therapy Specialist

-The 1,005-Hour Tui Na Gushang Specialist Certificate program is for certified massage therapies who would like to advance their knowledge and skills.
+The 1,005-Hour TCM Tui Na Massage Therapy Specialist Certificate program is for certified massage therapies who would like to advance their knowledge and skills.
 The program requires 105 hours of TCM Tui Na Massage Therapy core classes, 105 hours of Anatomy and Physiology, 135 hours of Pathology and Kinesiology, 45 hours of Ethics/Business Management, and 150 hours of TCM Theory and Application, 315 hours of TCM Tui Na Electives and Practice, and 150 hours of other Electives.

-The 1005-hour Tui Na Gushang Specialist will be proficient in many specialized aspects of Tui Na Massage practices in order to formulate a more discriminating protocol for medical massage in private practice or with other health care practitioners in every state.
+The 1005-hour TCM Tui Na Massage Specialist will be proficient in many specialized aspects of TCM Tui Na Massage practices in order to formulate a more discriminating protocol for medical massage in private practice or with other health care practitioners in every state.
 This in-depth program will also qualify graduates to create and instruct programs at massage schools, colleges, and universities, as long as other requirements are met.